mmramezani/Mo.ProjectFilesToJson/README.md

 - Generating documentation.
 - Reviewing code snippets.
 - Assisting with code refactoring.
-- Enhancing code with additional features (e.g., optimizing performance, improving security, or integrating new functionalities).
+- Enhancing code with additional features (e.g., optimizing performance or improving security).

 However, managing a large, evolving codebase when working with these models can be cumbersome.
-Many models (and their interfaces) don’t provide a straightforward way to keep multiple files in sync—some don’t even allow uploading a “project” for collective analysis.
+Many models don’t provide an easy way to upload an entire project for collective analysis, forcing you to combine files manually or juggle them across multiple prompts.

-Every time you update your code, you often have to re-upload or recreate those files in a new session, which quickly becomes tedious.
-This project bridges that gap by letting you selectively scan and consolidate all relevant files into a single output, ensuring you always have the latest version of your code ready to feed into an LLM.

-Essentially, **Mo.ProjectFilesToJson** allows large repositories to be broken down or combined into a more LLM-friendly format.
+**Mo.ProjectFilesToJson** lets you selectively scan your project, gather the relevant files (while respecting `.gitignore` and custom filters), and produce an easy-to-paste or upload **one-file** output suitable for LLM consumption.

 ---

 ## Project Highlights

-- **Scan Any Project**: Currently configured for `.NET`, `Java`, `Node`, `Python`, and `VueJs`, but easily extensible to other languages or frameworks (e.g., Angular, React).
+- **Scan Any Project**: The default configuration supports `.NET`, `Java`, `Node`, `Python`, and `VueJs`, but you can easily add more frameworks (e.g., Angular, React).
-- **Smart Filtering**: Honors `.gitignore` patterns and custom include/exclude patterns to limit scanning to only relevant files (e.g., `.cs`, `.java`, `.py`, `.js`, `.json`).
+- **Smart Filtering**:
+  1. Automatically detects all `.gitignore` files **in your target folder** and applies their rules (including negative rules like `!somefile`).
+  2. Uses custom include/exclude patterns defined in `appsettings.json`.
 - **Flexible Output**: Choose between:
   - **JSON** (machine-readable)
   - **Simple Divider** (human-readable)
-- **User Settings**: The console app saves your last used configuration (source path, destination, format, etc.) so you can re-run quickly after code changes.
+- **User Settings**: Caches your last run’s configuration in `userSettings.json`.
+Re-run quickly after making changes to your source code!
-- **Scalable**: Works for small, medium, and large projects.
-You can also pick a subfolder to scan if you only need partial code.
+- **Scalable**: Works for small or large projects.
+You can also point to a subfolder if you only want part of a repository.

 ---

 ## How It Works

 1. **Prompt for or Load Existing Settings**
-   When you start the console app, it looks for a `userSettings.json` file.
-If found, it offers to reuse those settings (source directory, project type, etc.).
-Otherwise, it prompts you to enter new settings.
+   - The console app loads `userSettings.json` if it exists.
+Otherwise, it prompts you for:
+     - Which project type (e.g., `DotNet`, `Java`, etc.).
+     - A source folder path.
+     - A destination path.
+     - Output format (JSON or Simple Divider).

-2. **Gather Files and Apply Filters**
+2. **Gather Files and `.gitignore`**
-   The application reads the `.gitignore` (if available) for your chosen project type and also applies custom include/exclude patterns defined in `appsettings.json`.
+   - The app **recursively** scans the entire `SourceFolderPath`.
+   - It **separates** out any `.gitignore` files it finds (including in subfolders).
+   - It reads those `.gitignore` files and merges all their patterns.
+3. **Apply Filters**
+   - First, `.gitignore` patterns are applied (removing files/folders they specify, unless “negated” with `!pattern`).
+   - Then, custom include/exclude patterns from `appsettings.json` are applied (further filtering the final list).

-3. **Read File Contents**
+4. **Read File Contents**
-   For each file that passes the filters, the application loads the file contents into memory.
+   - The remaining files are read into memory.

-4. **Format Output**
+5. **Format Output**
-   Depending on your choice (JSON or Simple Divider format), the tool transforms these files into a single textual output.
+   - Depending on your choice (JSON or Simple Divider), the tool transforms these files into a single textual output.

-5. **Save the Results**
+6. **Save the Results**
-   The resulting output is saved to a destination file of your choice.
-By default, it might be something like `C:\SomeFolder\Result.txt` if you leave certain inputs blank.
+   - The output is written to a destination file of your choice, such as `C:\Output\Result.txt`.

-6. **Re-run as Needed**
+7. **Re-run as Needed**
-   Since your settings are saved, you can quickly re-run the tool to generate updated output whenever you modify your code.
+   - Because your settings are saved, you can simply re-run to generate fresh output anytime you modify your code.

 ---

 ## Installation & Setup

 1. **Clone or Download** this repository.
-2. Ensure you have [.NET 6 or higher](https://dotnet.microsoft.com/download) installed.
+2. Ensure you have [.NET 9+](https://dotnet.microsoft.com/download) installed.
-3. Open a terminal/command prompt in the project directory (where `Mo.ProjectFilesToJson.Console.csproj` is located).
+3. Open a terminal or command prompt in the solution folder.
-4. **Build the solution** (if needed):
+4. **Build the solution**:
    ```bash
    dotnet build
    ```